10thrangerregiment-dev/M224A1-60mm-Handheld-Mortar/README.md

 Dial onto your bearing and elevation, then fire with the default fire interaction.
 Reload with the default reload action. **The round is chambered when the reload sound ends.**

+At it's simplest, you can direct lay and bubble fire.
+For more advanced calculations, review the card below.

 ---
+### Range Card

 ## Safety Notes